actiquest-dev/actiquest.github.io/knowledgecache/knowledgecache.md

 label: Knowledge Cache
 ---

-# Knowledge Cache Graph (KCG) & Cache-Augmented Generation (CAG)
+# Knowledge Cache Graph (KCG) for Cache-Augmented Generation (CAG) in Tiny LLMs Continuous Learning Pipeline

 ---

 ## Overview

-Actiq combines on-device AI, distillation-on-demand (DoD), and a decentralized knowledge layer (CAG) to create a fast, private, and evolving intelligence system that learns from user interaction and scales through distributed memory.
+Actiq combines on-device AI, distillation-on-demand (DoD), and a decentralized knowledge layer (CAG) to create a fast, private, and evolving intelligence system that learns from user interaction and scales through distributed memory using Decentralized Knowledge Graph (DKG).

 This document outlines the architecture, purpose, and benefits of Cache-Augmented Generation (CAG) and on-demand distillation within the Actiq ecosystem.